dimkadimon/2048Multi/README.md

 ### Contributions

-Thank you for my wife for the beta testing and coming up with a nice colour scheme.
+Thank you to my wife for beta testing and coming up with a nice colour scheme.

+Thank you to Rowan Martin-Hughes for beta testing and coming up with a way to measure grid difficulty.

 ### Screenshot